TeamDev-IP/JxBrowser-Gallery/web-server/README.md

 This example application utilizes a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts that later will be rendered on the server side.
-The same mechanism of rendering can also be used in desktop, console, and any other environment where JxBrowser is available.
+The same mechanism of rendering can also be used in desktop, console apps, as well as in any other environment where JxBrowser is available.

 See the project README for more details: [chart-rendering/README.md](chart-rendering/README.md).